 “Disruption” is often discussed in the context of new digital strategies and methods, to the point where it the word is linked to the tech world.
 The construction industry would seem to be at a far remove from the digital world.
 But, in fact, the construction industry is being disrupted by new technologies and new approaches.
+The use of construction project management software has been a massive support to everyone working in this industry.

 The construction industry is ripe for disruption.